How to file a Tennessee annual report

 Due dates and deadlines

 Annual reports are due by the first day of the fourth month following the close of your fiscal year.
-For entities using a January-December calendar year, this means April 1.
+For entities using a January to December calendar year, this means April 1, as confirmed by a Tennessee Secretary of State press release.
 Entities with different fiscal year-ends have different due dates based on this formula.
+For example, entities with a June 30 fiscal year-end would have an October 1 due date.

-Tennessee does not charge late fees for failing to file an annual report.
-However, failure to file can result in administrative dissolution.
+Tennessee does not charge late fees for general business entities (LLCs, corporations) that fail to file an annual report on time.
+However, failure to file can result in administrative dissolution or revocation.

-Filing fees vary across business types in Tennessee:
+Filing fees vary significantly across business types in Tennessee:

 This means budgeting for multiple entities may require careful attention to each entity type's specific fee structure, unlike states with flat fee systems.
-Always check the Tennessee Secretary of State website for current rates before filing.
+Always check the Tennessee Secretary of State Business Forms & Fees page for current rates before filing.

 Required information for Tennessee annual report filing